raspikuku/robot-car/readme.md

 * Install a web server and point it to the repos folder `web/www`

 On the control:
+* Install "Standard Firmate" to the Arduino.
+See: https://github.com/rwaldron/johnny-five/wiki/Getting-Started#trouble-shooting
 * Install nodejs
 * Execute: `npm install` from the repo root
 * Start the server: `node node/app.js`